bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 ==TODO Diagram of arms vertical during scourging?
 But scourging blood would've been dry already?  https://www.researchgate.net/publication/19648788_On_the_Physical_Death_of_Jesus_Christ .==

+==TODO Fanti's July 2024 bloodflow analysis:  https://www.researchgate.net/publication/382507253_New_Insights_on_Blood_Evidence_from_the_Turin_Shroud_Consistent_with_Jesus_Christ's_Tortures .==

 ### Biblical Objections

+#### The gospel writers don't mention an image on the shroud

+John Calvin:

+> How is it possible that those sacred historians, who carefully related all the miracles that took place at Christ’s death, should have omitted to mention one so remarkable as the likeness of the body of our Lord remaining on its wrapping sheet?
+This fact undoubtedly deserved to be recorded.
+St. John, in his Gospel, relates even how St. Peter, having entered the sepulchre, saw the linen clothes lying on one side, and the napkin that was about his head on the other; but he does not say that there was a miraculous impression of our Lord’s figure upon these clothes, and it is not to be imagined that he would have omitted to mention such a work of God if there had been any thing of this kind.

+John P. Jackson exposed linen to UV rays, but the UV exposed areas only darkened after he then baked the linen in an oven.
+He wrote, "By inference, according to Arrhenius extrapolations, the same phenomenon should occur at room temperature, but over a much longer time scale."  https://www.shroudofturin.com/Resources/ShroudFallThroughSDTV2.0.pdf
+This suggests the shroud image perhaps only appeared after some time.

+Or even if it was present, the faint shroud image probably wouldn't have been visible at all inside a dark tomb.

 #### The Gospel of John says Jesus was buried in strips of cloth, not one large sheet.